Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/README.md

 - powershell
 products:
 - azure
-description: "An example Bill-of-Material application with NPM data using Azure CosmosDB Graph/Gremlin database."
+description: "An example Bill-of-Material application with NPM data using Azure Cosmos DB Graph/Gremlin database."
 urlFragment: azure-cosmos-db-graph-npm-bom-sample
 ---

 # azure-cosmos-db-graph-npm-bom-sample

-An example Bill-of-Material application with NPM data using Azure CosmosDB Graph/Gremlin database.
+An example Bill-of-Material application with NPM data using Azure Cosmos DB Graph/Gremlin database.

 ![cosmosgraph](img/cosmosgraph.png)

 ## Created By

 - Chris Joakim, Microsoft, Azure Cloud Solution Architect, Charlotte
-- Luis Bosquez, Microsoft, Azure CosmosDB Program Manager, Redmond
+- Luis Bosquez, Microsoft, Azure Cosmos DB Program Manager, Redmond

 ## NPM as the Data Source

-In our work with Azure CosmosDB we've seen that **Bill-of-Materials (BOM)** is a common use-case for companies, especially in the manufacturing sector.
+In our work with Azure Cosmos DB we've seen that **Bill-of-Materials (BOM)** is a common use-case for companies, especially in the manufacturing sector.
 The graph of their manufactured products, and their many nested components, is perfectly suited for CosmosDB with the Gremlin Graph API.